 Two Kawasaki Big Horns (350cc F9R) were started in 1973 for the Canadian Yvon Duhamel and the American Art Baumann on the 100 miles of Daytona.
 Both bikes were of different preparation.

-That of Yvon Duhamel had a dry clutch, a fork Cerani GP and a front brake Fontana and rear brake H1R.
+That of Yvon Duhamel had a fork Cerani GP and a front brake Fontana and rear brake H1R.

 The frames came from Kawasaki A1R RA (250 2 T bicylinders 1973)

-These bikes will run in various races in the USA in 1973, then we will not see them again.
+These bikes will run in various races in the USA in 1973.

 You want more information?
 Send us a message